wandb/docs/docs/guides/tables/tables-create.md

 ```
 ## Add Data

-You can add data to Tables incrementally by using the
+Add data to Tables incrementally by using the
 `add_data`, `add_column`, and `add_computed_column` functions for
 adding rows, columns, and columns computed from data in other columns, respectively: